 Perhaps the original variant of pasturma is still made in Armenia but is rarely (if ever) seen outside its native country or Armenian homes and today I choose to share the recipe with you – it isn’t hard to make and will reward you with a taste unlike any other!

-Basturma (Armenian: ապուխտ apukht) is highly seasoned, air-dried raw beef, similar to bindenfleisch.
+Basturma or pastirma (Armenian: ապուխտ apukht) is highly seasoned, air-dried raw beef, similar to bindenfleisch.
 The residents of Karin (Կարին, modern name Erzurum) were known to be proficient in the making of this delicacy.

 The first recorded mention of Basturma was between 95-45 BC in Armenia during the reign of Tigranes the Great.
 It is believed that the technology of air-drying meats was first developed to preserve basturma being traded from Armenia to China and India.